andrew/ultimate-awesome/README.md

 - [awesome-document-style-guide](https://github.com/stevending1st/awesome-document-style-guide) - A list of awesome document style guide.
 - [awesome-care-streaming](https://github.com/streamyourcare/awesome-care-streaming) - A collection of awesome accessibility tools and websites for livestreamers with disabilities.
 - [awesome-ubuntu](https://github.com/study-only/awesome-ubuntu) - 开发者Linux实用工具列表.
+- [awesome-foss](https://github.com/subnetmasked/awesome-foss) - A list of useful, free (as in freedom) and open-source software.
 - [awesome-weixin-weapp](https://github.com/sunxuening/awesome-weixin-weapp) - 微信小程序 微信应用号 微信小程序开发教程 微信小程序开发资源.
 - [awesome-startup](https://github.com/swarnajyoti/awesome-startup) - :sunglasses: All the required resources to build your own startup.
 - [awesome-audio-visual-question-answering](https://github.com/swarupbehera/awesome-audio-visual-question-answering) - A curated list of resources in audio visual question answering and related area. :-).